parcel-bundler/lightningcss/README.md

   - Opt-in support for locally scoped CSS variables and other dashed identifiers.
   - `:local()` and `:global()` selectors
   - The `composes` property
+- **Custom transforms** – The Lightning CSS visitor API can be used to implement custom transform plugins.

 ## Documentation